 Extracts the encrypted resource file to use in other internal parts:

-Uses the technique of process hollowing to thwart the mitigation capabilities of security products ( as described in this blog), MyloBot creates process and uses a known technique of CreateProcess in suspend state, unmapping the executable memory and replacing it with the malicious code.
+Uses the technique of process hollowing to thwart the mitigation capabilities of security products ( as described in this blog), MyloBot creates process and uses a known procedure of CreateProcess in suspend state, unmapping the executable memory and replacing it with the malicious code.

 Code Injection and Reflective EXE